 - Tap on the hamburger menu icon on the top-left (Three horizontal lines).
 Or, can also swipe out from the left edge of the app screen.

 - Your archived/hidden photos will be present there.

-There you have it!
-You have successfully used the archive feature to hide private photos in Google Photos app.
+There you go!
+You have just learned about the Archive feature in Google Photos and how to use it to hide your private photos.
 If you have any questions regarding the steps, feel free to leave a comment below.